Pears (soap): 2003 change

-On 27 February 2003 the 7th Amendment to the EU Cosmetics Directive (Directive 2003/15/EC) introduced a new legal requirement related to the labelling of 26 specific ingredients if present in a cosmetic product above the following concentration thresholds: 0.001% (10 mg/kg) for leave-on products and 0.01% (100 mg/kg) for rinse-off products.
+On 27 February 2003, the 7th Amendment to the EU Cosmetics Directive (Directive 2003/15/EC) introduced a new legal requirement regarding the labelling of 26 specific ingredients if they are present in a cosmetic product above the following concentration thresholds: 0.001% (10 mg/kg) for leave-on products and 0.01% (100 mg/kg) for rinse-off products.

-The labelling requirement is linked to the presence of the substance in concentrations higher than the above-mentioned thresholds, irrespective of the substance’s function and irrespective of its source (i.e., whether added as such or as a component of a complex cosmetic ingredient such as botanical extracts, essential oils, fragrance compositions, aroma composition etc.).
+The labelling requirement is linked to the presence of the substance in concentrations higher than the above-mentioned thresholds, regardless of the substance's function and source (i.e., whether added as such or as a component of a complex cosmetic ingredient such as botanical extracts, essential oils, fragrance compositions, aroma compositions, etc.).

-Unilever was required to list those of the 26 specific ingredients that were in Pears in concentrations greater than 0.01%.
-Benzyl benzoate, Cinnamal, Eugenol, Limonene and Linalool were included in the labelling because they are among the ingredients covered by Directive 2003/15/EC.
-It is therefore possible that they were components of the original formula, rather than newly added ingredients.
+Unilever was required to list those of the 26 specific ingredients in Pears in concentrations greater than 0.01%.
+Benzyl benzoate, Cinnamal, Eugenol, Limonene, and Linalool were included in the labelling because they are among the ingredients covered by Directive 2003/15/EC.
+It is, therefore, possible that they were components of the original formula, rather than newly added ingredients.

 2009 change

 In October 2009, the formula for the transparent amber soap was altered from the original to become 'Gentle Care' and wrapped in an inner cellophane covering.
 The new soap was slightly softer in texture and lasted half as long, but its most noticeable difference was its scent.
-The aroma of the classic transparent amber bar, which used to be characterized by a mild, spicy herbal fragrance, had been altered to a stronger aromatic scent.
-The "Hypoallergenic, non-comedogenic" claim was dropped, and the 3-month aging process described on the original box does not appear on the box of the 'Gentle Care' formula.
+The aroma of the classic transparent amber bar, which used to be characterized by a mild, spicy herbal fragrance, had been altered to a more pungent aromatic scent.
+The "Hypoallergenic, non-comedogenic" claim was dropped, and the 3-month aging process described on the original box does not appear on the 'Gentle Care' formula box.

-On 6 January 2010, after a Facebook campaign, it was reported in the media that Pears planned to abandon the new formula and that by March 2010 a new version would be available that is "much closer to the original".
+On 6 January 2010, after a Facebook campaign, it was reported in the media that Pears planned to abandon the new formula and that by March 2010, a new version would be available that is "much closer to the original".
 On 8 January 2010, it was reported in the media that Pears would not abandon the new formula but "make further improvements, by delivering a scent that more closely resembles" the original formula.